EarlGlynn/CharacterCount/README.md

 **Example 4:  Count nucleotides only in "fasta" file**

-The FASTA file in Example 3 consists of a "Defline" as the first line, followed by 212 rows of DNA sequences that consist of only As, Cs, Gs and Ts.
-To ignore the defline and only count the sequence nucleotides, check the *Assume FASTA File* box before processing the file.
+The FASTA file in Example 3 consists of a "defline" as the first line, followed by 212 rows of DNA sequences that consist of only As, Cs, Gs and Ts.
+To ignore the defline and only count the nucleotides, check the *Assume FASTA File* box before processing the file.

 Because of a minor bug, you must press "Select File" after checking the checkbox to process the file.
+Drag and drop does not work with this option.

 ![Example 3](graphics/CharCount-FASTA-Nucleotide-Sequence.png)

-When the "Defline" is excluded, the file only contains A, C, G and T nucleotide characters.
+When the "Defline" is excluded, the file contains only A, C, G and T nucleotide characters.

 ### Command Line:  charcnt

 Windows or Linux if compiled correctly.

-**Example 4:  charcnt.c source code**
+**Example 5:  charcnt.c source code**

 ```
 charcnt charcnt.c